Bulletproof Handyman

 Get your tools, vehicle, and systems in order

-You do not need every tool on day one.
-You need the core kit for the work you will actually take, a reliable vehicle set up to carry it, and a simple system to send quotes, invoices, and collect payment.
-A basic CRM or invoicing tool makes you look professional and keeps you from losing track of jobs and money.
-The Startup Budget Builder helps you total up your real startup costs — tools, insurance, filing fees, and all.
+You do not need every tool or a perfect truck on day one.
+Get the core kit for the work you're actually going to take, a way to haul it, and one simple system to send quotes, send invoices, and get paid — so nothing slips through the cracks.
+That's it.
+The Startup Budget Builder helps you total your real number for your situation — tools, insurance, filing fees, and all — without a one-size dollar figure.

 Land your first clients without buying leads